AlsMrqs/Game-Tetris/README.md

-# Game-Tetris
+# Haskell-Blocks
-A terminal Tetris game
+A eliminate line game with objects